 Ivy League Championships

-With 17 years of coaching experience under his belt, Jon McLaughlin enters his eighth season coaching Penn’s offensive line and his fifth season as offensive coordinator in 2013.
+With 18 years of coaching experience under his belt, Jon McLaughlin enters his ninth season coaching Penn’s offensive line and his sixth season as offensive coordinator in 2014.

-In his first four seasons as offensive coordinator, Penn has been outscored just four times in 28 league games and has claimed three outright - and two undefeated - Ivy titles.
+In his first four seasons as offensive coordinator, Penn was outscored just four times in 28 league games and claimed three outright - and two undefeated - Ivy titles.
 During the most recent Ivy title season, in 2012, quarterback Billy Ragone moved into the Top 5 all-time at Penn in nearly every single career passing category.
-Also last season, six members of Penn's starting offense earned All-Ivy recognition.
+In addition, six members of Penn's starting offense earned All-Ivy recognition.

 In 2010, the Quakers led the league in rushing for the first time in 12 years when they finished sixth in the FCS with 242.0 yards per game.
 For the first time since 2003, the Red and Blue also finished atop the Ivy League in total offense and scoring offense.
 The Quakers averaged 32.9 points per game against Ivy opponents, including 52 points and 600 yards of offense at Princeton on Nov.
 6—the most points and yards Penn has ever posted against its arch rival.